secshellnet/hcloud-ansible/README.md

 This repository template provides a ansible inventory to manage cloud server in hetzner cloud (hcloud).
 It performes some basic linux hardening (unattended upgrades, ssh, fail2ban) and can be extended by roles or tasks to perform whatever you need.
-For now it only supports ubuntu and debian, we tested both and they are working pretty good.
+For now it only supports ubuntu (18.04, 20.04, 22.04) and debian (10, 11, 12), we tested both and they are working pretty good.

 ## Getting started
 1. Create a reporitory from this template repository and clone it: